zoomies: A tool to infer stellar age from vertical action in Gaia data: Results

 \subsection{Kepler, K2, and \textit{TESS} main samples}

 In this Section, we investigate dynamical ages derived with \texttt{zoomies} for several samples of stars from large exoplanet transit surveys.
-We have confined ourselves in this manuscript to a description of the \texttt{zoomies} machinery, and leave its detailed application to exoplanetary studies to future work.
-However, we comment upon large-scale trends, and emphasize the potential usefulness of dynamical ages to the exoplanet community.

 We employ the \textit{Kepler} Input Catalog (KIC) \citep{brown_kepler_2011} together with the \textit{Gaia}-\textit{Kepler} cross-match\footnote{https://gaia-kepler.fun/} to identify sources with a \textit{Gaia} radial velocity measurement.
 We generate dynamical age predictions according to the methods described in Section \ref{sec:methods} for 100,885 \textit{Kepler} stars for which we can measure a vertical action.
 Figure~\ref{fig:KeplerAges} shows combined histograms for \textit{Kepler} stellar age predictions, binned by \teff.
 For the \textit{Kepler} stellar sample, we have employed the \teffsp values presented in the \textit{Kepler} Data Release 25 (DR25) catalog \citep{mathur_revised_2017}.
 We obtain the data set from the NASA Exoplanet Archive \citep{kepler_mission_kepler_2019}\footnote{Accessed on 2023-12-05}.
 We first draw a randomly-chosen 100 points from the stellar age probability distribution generated by \texttt{zoomies} for each star, before combining these probability samples for all stars within a given \teff\ range.
 As we expect, we find that the hottest stars are more likely to have younger predicted ages, while age predictions for the coolest stars are more uniformly distributed between young and old.
 We note that the majority of the \textit{Kepler} stellar samples does not match the mass range of our calibration samples, and so emphasize that these age predictions should be carefully considered as relative age predictions rather than absolute ages.

 We also present a preliminary comparison of our age predictions with the \citet{mathur_magnetic_2023} sample of \textit{Kepler} gyrochronological ages. \citet{mathur_magnetic_2023} measured gyrochronological ages for around 55,000 main-sequence stars using \textit{Kepler}.
 In Figure \ref{fig:Keplergyro}, we show a comparison of the gyrochronological ages from \citet{mathur_magnetic_2023} with the analogous dynamical age estimates from the MSTO-calibrated model.
 We consider the MSTO-calibrated age predictions for the Kepler sample because the Kepler sample \lnjzsp distribution matches the \lnjzsp distribution of the MSTO sample more closely than the RGB sample (see Figure \ref{fig:KeplerAges}, right panel).